Dazegambler/UST-Ultrakill-Speedrunning-Tool-/README.md

 building it yourself might make a file called TestMod.dll. this mod was never a planned thing so i just used the mod i use to create test mods

-USING THIS MOD ON A ACTUAL RUN IS CONSIDERED ILLEGAL AND YOUR RUN WILL BE DISQUALIFIED
+USING THIS MOD ON A ACTUAL RUN IS CONSIDERED ILLEGAL AND YOUR RUN WILL BE DISQUALIFIED.
+USE IT ONLY TO PRACTICE

 # Images:
 ![ULTRAKILL 02_07_2021 15_17_02](https://user-images.githubusercontent.com/70617250/124314657-1ec11d00-db49-11eb-9130-8a59da788423.png)